What is Miramistin?

 Its applications are as wide and varied as its activity.
 It can be used in all fields of medicine such as trauma, surgery, dermatology, dentistry, otorhinolaryngology, urology, venerology, and pulmonology.

 Is it safe to use?

 Miramastin comes in the form of a clear transparent liquid that is applied topically at a concentration of 0.01%.
 It is significantly less toxic than other antiseptics such as cycloheximide and cetylpyridinium chloride.
-It is also environment friendly as it is 88-93% biodegradable.
-It’s zero rate of absorption even when applied topically makes it safe even for use during pregnancy.
+It is also environmentally friendly as it is 88-93% biodegradable.
+Its zero rates of absorption even when applied topically makes it safe even for use during pregnancy.

 Researchers from the University Of Manchester speculate on Miramistin’s potential